Luster Singleton, Community Outreach Coordinator

 Aside from being a Prevention Specialist, Mikayla has also done many shows and benefits to raise funds and awareness for the fight against HIV/AIDS, along with many other efforts to help other LGBTQIA organizations.
 She enjoys being a positive force with a positive attitude, and a great smile.

 Mikayla has garnered local, national, and international success as an entertainer.
-She is the reigning Miss Gay Ohio through which she has raised awareness about the availability of PrEP and the need for better care for people of color who are transgender, non-binary, and gender non-conforming.
+She is Miss Gay Ohio 2018.
+Through this status she has raised awareness about the availability of PrEP and the need for better care for people of color who are transgender, non-binary, and gender non-conforming.

 Dodge Giles, Program Support Specialist